 Ann McLane Kuster (D-NH-2) is seeking reelection to her seat, representing New Hampshire’s 2nd congressional district.
+She is expecting a Republican challenger in the upcoming race.

 Background and Achievements